 Two more spectacularly crafted cake creations below – a 3D horse and rider by Richard’s Cakes, (below left) and a horse & rider topper by Lynette Horner of Nice Icing, (below right).

-Cakes by Christine UK have created the fantastic showjumper in action cake below left and on the right, a superb horse’s head cake by Donna Makes Cakes, UK.
+Cakes by Christine UK have created the fantastic showjumper in action cake below left and on the right, a superb horse head birthday cake by Donna Makes Cakes, UK.

 Below, Carisa’s Cakes have created a beautiful pony cake with paddock side design for a little girl’s 10th birthday.